tybug/hypothesis/hypothesis-python/docs/reference/api.rst

                 result = result()
             return result

 An alternative hook is provided for use by test runner extensions such as :pypi:`pytest-trio`, which cannot use the ``execute_example`` method.
-This is **not** recommended for end-users - it is better to write a complete test function directly, perhaps by using a decorator to perform the same transformation before applying :func:`@given <hypothesis.given>`.
+This is **not** recommended for end-users - it is better to write a complete test function directly, perhaps by using a decorator to perform the same transformation before applying |@given|.

 .. code:: python